PST Corporation Export Compliance

-Accordingly, some CPST products may not be exported to a foreign national, a foreign corporation or a foreign government without first obtaining a license from the U.S. Department of State or the U.S. Department of Commerce.
-Where a license must be obtained, CPST will apply for the license after receiving all required documentation from the customer.
+Accordingly, some PST products may not be exported to a foreign national, a foreign corporation or a foreign government without first obtaining a license from the U.S. Department of State or the U.S. Department of Commerce.
+Where a license must be obtained, PST will apply for the license after receiving all required documentation from the customer.

 Destination Control Statement

 Each sales order acknowledgement and commercial invoice contains the following statement:

 These items are controlled by the U.S. Government and authorized for export only to the country of ultimate destination for use by the ultimate consignee or end-user(s) herein identified.
 They may not be resold, transferred, or otherwise disposed of, to any other country or to any person other than the authorized ultimate consignee or end-user(s), either in their original form or after being incorporated into other items, without first obtaining approval from the U.S. Government or as otherwise authorized by U.S. law and regulations.

 Customer Purchase Order Requirements

 All customer purchase orders must include the following:

 - End User Name and Address

 NOTE: In some cases, should end-user information be 'business-sensitive' certification regarding compliance with U.S. regulations will be required.